-A crypto token is a type of virtual tradeable asset that is developed for specific purposes on a blockchain.
+A crypto token is a type of virtual tradeable asset that is developed for specific purposes on an existing blockchain.

-Another example of crypto tokens can be of ERC20 tokens.
+ERC20 token is the most common type of crypto token.
 An ERC20 token is a digital standard used on Ethereum blockchain for smart contracts and is used in the exchange of tokens and other forms of value.

 What’s the difference between a cryptocurrency coin and a token?

-The difference between a cryptocurrency coin and a crypto token is that cryptocurrency is a digital or virtual currency that is designed to act as a unit of exchange (or a peer-to-peer digital cash-like system), while tokens are designed to fulfill some kind of utility on a blockchain network.
+The difference between a cryptocurrency coin and a crypto token is that cryptocurrency is a digital or virtual currency that is designed to act as a unit of exchange (or a peer-to-peer digital cash-like system), often known as “fuel” for the network.
+Tokens are designed to fulfill some kind of utility on an existing blockchain network.

 A coin defines value and is even valid for value transfer.
-Meanwhile, a token is something that resembles a contract.
+Meanwhile, a token is a specialized type of smart contract on a blockchain.

 Examples of crypto tokens and their use cases

-Here are some examples of how ERC20 tokens work on Ethereum blockchain:
+Here are some examples of how ERC20 tokens work on the Ethereum blockchain:

 0x protocol (pronounced “zero-ex”) is a decentralized, permissionless exchange protocol that allows ERC20 tokens to be traded on the Ethereum blockchain.
 Developers can also use the 0x protocol as a platform to build their own decentralized exchange applications for Ethereum-based assets.